 (2).
-FAN1, FAN2, FAN3, FAN4 & FAN5 header
+FAN1, FAN2, FAN3, FAN4 and FAN5 Headers

-Attach the connector from the CPU fan to the header named FAN1 ond connector from the chassis fan to the header FAN2 (These two fan headers have a sense signal that can detect fan rotation speeds) or FAN4 and attach the connector from the power fan to FAN3 header.
-FAN5 is for the northbridge chipset fan.

-You must attach the CPU fan to the processor, or your processor will work abnormally or may be damaged by overheating.
+Attach the connector from the processor fan to the header named FAN1 or FAN2 and connector from the front chassis fan to the header FAN4.
+Attach the connector from the power fan or back chassis fan to FAN3 header and attache the connector from northbridge fan to the header named FAN5.
+You must attach the processor fan to the processor, or your processor will work abnormally or may be damaged by overheating.
 To prevent the computer chassis internal temperature from getting too high, also connect the chassis fan.

 (3).
-IR1: IR Header (Infrared)
+SMB1: System Management Bus (SM-Bus) Header